-Following a further detailed review of the seven shortlisted sites including site visits, the Steering Committee subsequently also rejected three further sites.
+Following a further detailed review of the seven shortlisted sites including site visits, the Steering Committee subsequently also rejected sites TNP05, TNP08 and TNP09.
 Due to their setting, size, locations and limited access, it was concluded that these three sites were unsuitable for development.

-The sites were all within the Green Belt but adjacent to the Defined Village and would each result in an unacceptable expansion of the existing village settlement towards Biggin Hill and/or the loss of important existing green spaces and wooded street frontages that currently help to define the existing village structure.
+The three further rejected sites were all within the green belt but adjacent to the Defined Village and would each result in an unacceptable expansion of the existing village settlement towards Biggin Hill, the loss of important existing green spaces and wooded street frontages that currently help to define the existing village structure.